loopdiggaz/SOK-1005/Prosjektoppgave1005/README.md

 The sales report can be found in the sales report folder, there is a link in the folder too a hmtl site where the report is stored.

-All the data that is being used are from the James M. Kilts Center, University of Chicago Booth School of Business.
+All the data that is from the James M. Kilts Center, University of Chicago Booth School of Business.